- Number of students per year: seven to nine

 - Typical offer: A*AA or equivalent

 - Essential subjects: A Level English Literature or equivalent English Literature ( or English Language/Literature)

 - Useful subjects: Any other subjects at A-Level or equivalent are welcome.

-Jesus College is an exceptional environment for studying English.
-Our students tend to form close knit groups, and a lot of our most exciting and challenging teaching is designed to get them thinking and learning together.
+Jesus College is a great environment for studying English Literature.
+Our students are imaginative, creative, and hard-working; a lot of our most exciting and challenging teaching is designed to get them thinking and learning together.

 Detailed close reading is an important part of the course; our students have weekly classes in 'practical criticism' throughout their time here.
 English is a subject that allows you to ask big questions, but also trains you to pay attention to the very smallest details of language.
 At Jesus, we value both of those things!

 Our Fellows in English have very diverse interests, and teach our students at different points in the course:

 - Dr Christopher Burlinson researches 17th century poetry and also teaches Shakespeare and tragedy.

 - Dr Fiona Green researches and teaches American literature, specialising in poetry.

 - Professor Rod Mengham researches and writes on 20th century English fiction, and also contemporary poetry.

 - Professor Stephen Heath researches and writes on 19th and 20th century literature and criticism, and on the history of film.